Infomaker/NPWriterDevelopers/getting-started/nodejs-installations/osx.md

 ## Test the installation

-Open up the Command Prompt and type
+Open up the Terminal and type

     $ node --version
     v7.0.0